cbonoz/vocalcoin/README.md

 <img src='./assets/vocal_trans_black.png' style="margin: 0 auto;"/>

 # Vocal Coin
-A Minimally Viable Distributed Political Currency.
+A Distributed Political Currency.
 ---

-Vocal is a currency platform for promoting social change and civic engagement.
+Vocal is a currency and economy for promoting social change and civic engagement.

-We have an open beta website at https://www.vocalcoin.com (enter https://vocalcoin.com manually in browser window if page doesn't load initially).
+We have an open beta website at <a href="https://www.vocalcoin.com">vocalcoin.com</a>

 ### What Vocal Solves: